fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

   Don’t waste your time writing server-side code.

-  It’s okay to “simulate” a server-side interaction to make your code demonstrable.
+  It’s okay to "simulate" a server-side interaction to make your code demonstrable.

-  Bottom line: Only your code that uses the iOS SDK will “count”.
+  Bottom line: Only your code that uses the iOS SDK will "count".

 ### Presentation Quality Matters